Generic Name: Glycerol Phenylbutyrate (GLI ser ole fen il BYOO ti rate)

 If OVERDOSE is suspected:

-- If your symptoms do not improve or if they become worse, check with your doctor.
+- If your symptoms or health problems do not get better or if they become worse, call your doctor.

 More about Ravicti (glycerol phenylbutyrate)

-- Side Effects
+- Ravicti Side Effects

 - During Pregnancy

 - Drug class: urea cycle disorder agents